 Click here for a Target Species Reference pop-up

 Target species (also called key or indicator species) are species or species groups specifically chosen for Long-Term Monitoring Surveys.
 They dominate particular zones or biotic assemblages in rocky intertidal habitats.
-The criteria for selecting target species include the following:

 Photo Plots - Biological

 Semibalanus (Thatched Barnacle)

 Tetraclita (Pink Barnacle)

 Pollicipes (Goose Barnacle)